bogdanlalu/Mask_R-CNN/README.md

     conda install numpy     # to link it with Intel's MKL library for increased numpy performance pip3 install --file requirements2.txt  # the file in this repo

-Compared to the original requirements in the [Mask R-CNN repo](https://github.com/matterport/Mask_RCNN), requirements2.txt has the following changes:
+Compared to the original requirements in the [Matterport Mask R-CNN repo](https://github.com/matterport/Mask_RCNN), *requirements2.txt* has the following changes:

 **Excludes the following:**
 - numpy (it was installed manually in the previous step)
-- TensorFlow (Version 1.15.2 will be installed.
-1.15.0 has a vulnerability)

 **Other changes:**
+- sets tensorflow==1.15.2
 - sets scipy==1.4.1 to be compatible with TF 1.5
-- sets keras==2.3.1 to be compatible with TF 1.5
+- sets keras==2.2.5 to be compatible with TF 1.5
-- installs jupyte
+- installs jupyter

 - Create a project folder and *cd* into it
 - Now clone the [Mask R-CNN repo](https://github.com/matterport/Mask_RCNN)